andrew/ultimate-awesome/README.md

 - [awesome-articles](https://github.com/kraftika/awesome-articles) - Awesome articles - you might come back soon to them.
 - [awesome-manual-QA-sources](https://github.com/krisztipely/awesome-manual-QA-sources) - A list about manual QA resources.
 - [stars](https://github.com/krmbzds/stars) - 🌟 A curated list of my stars.
-- [data-science-free-tutorials](https://github.com/labex-labs/data-science-free-tutorials) - Free Data Science tutorials for beginners with 150 interactive lessons.
+- [data-science-free-tutorials](https://github.com/labex-labs/data-science-free-tutorials) - Free Data Science tutorials for beginners with 151 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [django-free-tutorials](https://github.com/labex-labs/django-free-tutorials) - Practice Django Free Tutorials | This repo collects 7 of free tutorials for Django.
 Django is a powerful framework for web development.
 This Skill Tree presents a comprehensive learning path for building web applications with Django.
 Perfect for beginners, it offers a structured roadmap to master.
-- [git-free-tutorials](https://github.com/labex-labs/git-free-tutorials) - Free Git tutorials for beginners with 30 interactive lessons.
-Easy-to-follow programming guides with hands-on practice exercises.
 - [practice-algorithm-programming-projects](https://github.com/labex-labs/practice-algorithm-programming-projects) - Practice Algorithm Programming Projects | This repo collects 1 of programming projects for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and expe.
 - [practice-css-programming-projects](https://github.com/labex-labs/practice-css-programming-projects) - Build real CSS projects with 49 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [practice-cysec-programming-projects](https://github.com/labex-labs/practice-cysec-programming-projects) - Practice Cyber Security Programming Projects | This repo collects 5 of programming projects for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it g.